• Home

-We facilitate pre-application consultations with municipal planning staff to identify key issues and requirements and prepare comprehensive zoning amendment applications, including supporting documentation like site plans, reports, and analysis.
+Our Rezoning Professionals apply for pre-application consultations with municipal planning staff to identify key issues and requirements and prepare comprehensive zoning amendment applications, including supporting documentation like site plans, reports, and analysis.

-As Land Development Experts, we communicate with municipal staff, community groups, and other relevant parties to address concerns and build support for the zoning amendment, and represent clients at public meetings and hearings related to the zoning amendment application.
+As Land Development Experts, we communicate with municipal staff, community groups, and other relevant parties to address concerns and build support for the zoning change, and represent clients at public meetings and hearings related to the zoning amendment application.

 If necessary, we appeal zoning decisions to the relevant land tribunal.